pantheon-systems/documentation/source/_docs/terminus/configuration.md

 ## What Can I Configure?

 Any command variable normally passed in the form of `--option=VALUE`.
+Values stored will be available regardless of which alias you use to run the command.
+Default values stored this way will be overridden by those supplied on the command line.

 You can see all the available options for a command using the `terminus help COMMAND`:

 ![Terminus Help Command Example](/source/docs/assets/images/terminus-help-example.png)